DavidIAm/Replay/README.md

    * emits on control channel 'NewReport'
  * listens to control channel 'NewReport' events
    * windowAll state from StorageEngine
-   * uses summarize method of business rule to format window documents to
+   * uses summarize method of business rule to format window documents to store in ReportStore
-      * summary
-   * store in ReportStore
    * emits on control channel 'NewSummary'
 * Clerk
  * to be implemented